-This is one of the questions I get asked most frequently, what is the best time of year to walk the Camino de Santiago.
-Usually, though people are asking about the Camino Frances to Santiago, and for that reason that is the route this post refers to.
+This is one of the questions I get asked most frequently.
+Usually, though people are asking about the most popular route, that is the Camino Frances, to Santiago, and for that reason that is the route, this post refers to.

 Quick Weather Guide

 - January – cold, snow on hills & mountains

 - April – a great time to walk